rafkhan/lowstepper/README.md

 ███████ ██████   ███ ███  ███████    ██    ███████ ██      ██      ███████ ██   ██

-                       AN OPEN SOURCE EURORACK MODULE
+                  AN OPEN SOURCE EURORACK MODULE CREATED BY

       ▄ •▄  ▄▄▄· ▄· ▄▌.▄▄ ·  ▄· ▄▌ ▐ ▄ ▄▄▄▄▄ ▄ .▄▄▄▄ ..▄▄ · ▪  ·▄▄▄▄•▄▄▄ .▄▄▄
 ▪     █▌▄▌▪▐█ ▀█▐█▪██▌▐█ ▀. ▐█▪██▌•█▌▐█•██  ██▪▐█▀▄.▀·▐█ ▀. ██ ▪▀·.█▌▀▄.▀·▀▄ █·